What are the employee's rights to notice before dismissal?

 If it is not or if the employee does not have a contract the law says that:

-a) An employee is entitled to a minimum of 1 weeks' notice of dismissal if they have worked continuously for 1 month, but less than 2 years.
+a) An employee is entitled to a minimum of 1 weeks' notice of dismissal if they have worked continuously for one month, but less than two years.

-b) After 2 years' employment a further 1 weeks' notice is required for each whole year of continuous employment.
+b) After two years' employment, a further one weeks' notice is required for each whole year of continuous employment.

-This carries on with 1 weeks' notice for every year up to 12 years.
-This is the maximum under employment law, no matter how many years an employee works over 12 years this is what the law states is the maximum notice period.
+This carries on with one weeks' notice for every year up to 12 years.
+This is the maximum under employment law, no matter how many years an employee works over 12 years this is what the law states as the maximum notice period.

 It is important to remember that this is the minimum protection only, the employee's contract might allow a longer period of notice.